Jinglemisk/coin-and-conscience/docs/phases.md

   - UI confirmation flow for buying and selling; refusal workflow updates satisfaction immediately.
   - Smoke script to simulate a day and export transaction log with satisfaction history.
   - Integration with `modifiersProvider` so global difficulty toggles influence pricing/danger deltas without bypassing feature boundaries.
+- **Prerequisite:** Finalise hidden-tag reveal triggers (Appraiser upgrade, party skills, narrative events) so Phase 4 can adjust reputation/danger outcomes correctly when players unknowingly sell flagged items.
 - **Exit Criteria:** Player can buy from and sell to visitor; gold/inventory adjust correctly; satisfaction feeds into post-visit evaluation; each transaction recorded with tag context; global modifiers influence results when toggled.
+- **Restock Offer Requirements:**
+  - Restock item selection must be generated via a shared helper that supports RNG weighting (rarity tiers, quest hooks, seeds) and configurable guarantees (e.g., at least one weapon, potion, etc.).
+  - Offer generation inputs and weighting knobs should live in config/data so balancing does not require code edits.
+  - Telemetry should capture generated offers (`inventory.offer.generated` or similar) for QA validation.
+  - Weekend restock UI must consume this helper to avoid diverging logic once visitor commerce is live.

 ## Phase 5 – Daily Wrap-up, Wages & Persistence
 - **Goals:** Close the day properly, handle economic sinks, and retain progress.